outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - problem: find & build an optimal invention design to fulfill intents like 'building a function with minimal bugs'

           - interface traversal
-            - information (describing function intents, limits, and assumptions like parameters)
+            - find information (describing function intents, limits, and assumptions like parameters)
-            - system (fitting the function to a system, formatted to include possible variance injection points, identify efficiencies like logic that can be merged, etc)
+            - fit system (fitting the function to a system, formatted to include possible variance injection points, identify efficiencies like logic that can be merged, etc)
-            - structure (identifying structures that can be applied to the function system, like filters (conditions), direction changes (control flow statements), relationships (assignments), and mismatches (errors)
+            - identify structure (identifying structures that can be applied to the function system, like filters (conditions), direction changes (control flow statements), relationships (assignments), and mismatches (errors)
-            - potential (identifying unenforced rules, rule-intent imbalances, false similarities, & other objects of potential allowing exploit opportunities that are not already identified)
+            - identify potential (identifying unenforced rules, rule-intent imbalances, false similarities, & other objects of potential allowing exploit opportunities that are not already identified)
-            - causal, intent, concept (test function impact on other causes, concepts, & intents, which are high-level objects a function can alter)
+            - change cause, intent, concept (test function impact on other causes, concepts, & intents, which are high-level objects a function can alter)
+            - match pattern (does this function comply with patterns for functions with similar solution metrics)

           - if the function implementation doesnt fulfill solution metrics, other interface traversals can be done
-            - pattern interface (does this function comply with patterns for functions with similar solution metrics)
             - a system-object or function-concept interface like the 'efficiency interface' or 'ambiguity interface' (does this function have a more efficient or less ambiguous route between input & output that might fulfill a solution metric, given that maximizing efficiency & reducing ambiguity are standard system & function metrics)

       - problem: find an optimal route between start & end points, like the 'minimal trades to get equal problem/opportunity distribution'

           - interface traversal
-            - information (identify differentiating attributes/functions/sub-systems of agents/positions/routes within the network)
+            - identify information (identify differentiating attributes/functions/sub-systems of agents/positions/routes within the network)
-            - system (identify relevant structures like abstraction layer to traverse at, identify important objects required to solve the problem, like trading problems/markets/skills/information/risk/bets vs. trading currency, or framing currency as a position attribute, rather than a standardizing interface)
+            - fit system (identify relevant structures like abstraction layer to traverse at, identify important objects required to solve the problem, like trading problems/markets/skills/information/risk/bets vs. trading currency, or framing currency as a position attribute, rather than a standardizing interface)
-            - structure (identify trade & other market structures that are important for understanding why resources dont get distributed fairly, like closed trade loops & independence machines)
+            - identify structure (identify trade & other market structures that are important for understanding why resources dont get distributed fairly, like closed trade loops & independence machines)
-            - potential (identify alternative perspectives that could also explain the variation in optimized routes, like alternate value definitions)
+            - identify potential (identify alternative perspectives that could also explain the variation in optimized routes, like alternate value definitions)
-            - causal (identify causes like marketing, collusion, and regulations that prevent or interfere with equilibrium market events)
+            - identify cause (identify causes like marketing, collusion, and regulations that prevent or interfere with equilibrium market events)
-            - concept (identify concepts relevant to markets like balance, demand/supply matching, and how the concept of information can disrupt any other market bc it enables automation)
+            - identify concept (identify concepts relevant to markets like balance, demand/supply matching, and how the concept of information can disrupt any other market bc it enables automation)

           - if queries of those interfaces are insufficient to solve the problem, interface operations can be used
             - the information-system-structure interface operation (can be used to determine information like the next layer of information objects that are relevant if enough automation is distributed)